ACE Building Services News | Manitowoc, Wisconsin

 Concrete Wall Systems: Tilt-Up & Precast vs. Block

-The first type of construction wall system is concrete walls.
+One of the increasingly popular types of construction wall systems is concrete walls.
 They go by many names and have just a few variances.
-“Tilt-up” is a construction technique that uses precast concrete panels.
-After the concrete panels have been cast and cured at an offsite manufacturing facility, the slabs are shipped to the jobsite and are "tilted" vertically upwards with a crane and propped into position until the remaining building components - such as the roof, floors, and walls - are secured.
+“Tilt-up” is a construction technique that sees concrete wall sections cast horizontally on the project site and precast uses concrete panels that have been cast and cured at an offsite manufacturing facility.
+Both types are "tilted" vertically upwards with a crane and propped into position until the remaining building components—such as the roof, floors, and walls—are secured.

-With tilt-up or precast, you will still need a steel structure on the inside because the concrete cannot support itself on its own.
-This is the same for block concrete wall systems (concrete masonry units (CMU)).
+With tilt-up or precast, you’ll need a steel structure on the inside because the concrete cannot support itself on its own.
+The same holds true for block wall systems.

 Common Uses For Structural Concrete